+Communal efforts

-Communal efforts 5 Caring for the environment is everyone's responsibility.
+Caring for the environment is everyone's responsibility.
 Clean-up days are the best way to get the community involved.

-Our last one saw 60 volunteers come together.
+Our last one saw over 60 volunteers come together.
 And thanks to our car-free streets in Andermatt Reuss, there's nothing but clean mountain air around us.

-Clear vision A bird's eye view of Andermatt and all it has to offer - now and in the future.
-Golf The wild meadows bordering the fairways and greens of our GEO certified golf course are kept in check by goat herds to support biodiversity and a healthy environment.
-2 Fine dining Our restaurants, including the Gütsch restaurant, offer a wide range of vegetarian and vegan dishes that are locally sourced and climate-friendly.
-Homes and more Our vibrant new community of apartments, villas, hotels, retail and gastronomy is powered by renewable energy sources, making it carbon neutral and built to the Swiss Minergie standard of ecological and sustainable design.
-Art and culture Uniquely built to capture floods of natural light, Andermatt's Concert Hall can seat an audience of 650 as well as a full 75-piece orchestra thanks to a flexible stage.
-Connectivity Andermatt Reuss is car-free but a centrally located train station offers good connections to the rest of Switzerland, while underground parking provides a sheltered space for your car until you're ready to leave.
-Winter activities With a gondola connecting Andermatt to Sedrun, the area offers a wealth of skiing options, including many off-piste freeriding possibilities.
-Renewable energy We source our energy from hydropower stations and wind turbines based in the Ursen and Surselva valley.
-Summer activities On sunny days, visitors can explore the valley's sprawling hiking trails, take in spectacular views on biking tours or enjoy a round on Andermatt's awardwinning golf course.
-Community Andermatt is thriving.
+Clear vision

+A bird's eye view of Andermatt and all it has to offer - now and in the future.

+1 Golf

+The wild meadows bordering the fairways and greens of our GEO certified golf course are kept in check by goat herds to support biodiversity and a healthy environment.

+2 Fine dining

+Our restaurants, including the Gütsch restaurant, offer a wide range of vegetarian and vegan dishes that are locally sourced and climate-friendly.

+3 Homes and more

+Our vibrant new community of apartments, villas, hotels, retail, and gastronomy is now even more dynamic with the addition of Furkagasse, Andermatt's newest retail street.
+Powered by renewable energy sources, the entire community is carbonneutral and built to the Swiss Minergie standard of ecological and sustainable design.

+Art and culture

+Uniquely built to capture floods of natural light, Andermatt's Concert Hall can seat an audience of 650 as well as a full 75-piece orchestra thanks to a flexible stage.

+Connectivity

+Andermatt Reuss is car-free but a centrally located train station offers good connections to the rest of Switzerland, while underground parking provides a sheltered space for your car until you're ready to leave.

+6 Winter activities

+With a gondola connecting Andermatt to Sedrun, the area offers a wealth of skiing options, including many off-piste freeriding possibilities.

+7 Renewable energy

+We source our energy from hydropower stations and wind turbines based in the Ursen and Surselva valley.

+8 Summer activities

+On sunny days, visitors can explore the valley's sprawling hiking trails, take in spectacular views on biking tours or enjoy a round on Andermatt's awardwinning golf course.

+9 Community

+Andermatt is thriving.

 As one of the region's largest employers, we support more than 1,000 employees from various countries.

+10 Hospitality

-Hospitality The Chedi Andermatt is our five-star hotel, housing Michelinstarred dining, a spa and its own set of apartments and residences for those interested in longer-term investments.
+The Chedi Andermatt is our five-star hotel, housing Michelinstarred dining, a spa and its own set of apartments and residences for those interested in longer-term investments.
 More residences and hotels are in the making.

+Swissness

-Swissness As demonstrated, diversity and inclusion are at our heart but also form our foundation.
+As demonstrated, diversity and inclusion are at our heart but also form our foundation.
 Andermatt is geographically located at a crossroads of culture and has been welcoming people from all over for centuries.

+12 Waters

-Waters Andermatt is the source of four rivers: the Rhine, Reuss, Ticino and Rhone.
+Andermatt is the source of four rivers: the Rhine, Reuss, Ticino and Rhone.
 Gushing into all four cardinal directions, the rivers can be reached on an exhilarating five-stage hike.

+3 Wildlife

-Wildlife The Ursern valley boasts a number of protected wildlife reserves, home to a diverse fauna including chamois, ibex, red deer and marmots.
-Historical village From the St. Peter and Paul church to the Gotthardstrasse, the village heart brims with authenticity.
+The Ursern valley boasts a number of protected wildlife reserves, home to a diverse fauna including chamois,

+ibex, red deer and marmots.

+14 Historical village From the St. Peter and Paul church to the Gotthardstrasse, the village heart brims with authenticity.